DisplayPort 1.4 and Type-C Compliance/Debug Solution

 For testing ML0 and ML3 signals(i.e Pins A10-A11, B10-B11), connect recommended DC blocks at the output of the test fixture.

-DisplayPort sources (transmitters) have state control requirements in order to transmit the data patterns and signal properties required to demonstrate conformance to the Compliance Test Specification.
+DisplayPort sources (transmitters) have state control requirements in order to transmit the data patterns and signal properties required to demonstrate conformance as per the compliance test specification.
 The following properties and patterns need to be transmitted for full measurement coverage:

 - Bit rates: RBR, HBR, HBR2, and HBR3